huiqinli/DAT505-GitHub/session8/Texture-Eyes-Interaction/README.md

 	render();
 }

-`sst the width and height of the screen and adjust parameters of different eyes to make sure they will not over-rotate`
+`set the width and height of the screen and adjust parameters of different eyes to make sure they will not over-rotate`

 function render() {